Hire a camper in Munich

 Camper rental Munich: Further sights in the city include

 - Villa Stuck

 - Viktualienmarkt (Daily Market & Square)

 As you can grasp: a trip to Munich is totally worth it!
 Remember to plan some extra time of your camping holiday for this beautiful city and stay some time either in the beginning or end of your trip!
 No matter where it takes you on your trip, remember to leave the planned road, get off the van, walk the narrow streets, get to know the country and its people.

-roadsurfer tip: Campervan hire in Munich – park your roadsurfer on Munich’s main boulevard, called Leopoldstraße, around Ludwig-Maximilian-University.
+roadsurfer tip: park your camper van on Munich’s main boulevard, called Leopoldstraße, around Ludwig-Maximilian-University.
 Start from here and go straight ahead towards the English Garden and enjoy the greenery as well as the internationally famous “Surferwelle” at Eisbach river.
 Stay, watch and be impressed by the courageous surfers.
 Once you feel the need to continue, walk across Hofgarten towards Odeonsplatz.

 There are numerous coffee shops and cafes where you can take a break.
 Stroll along the magnificent Ludwigstraße to the Siegestor and Leopoldstraße further up back to your roadsurfer campervan.
 Though, remember to put in a parking ticket.
 Munich police is known for their responsible-mindedness.
 To be on the safe side another tip: put in just enough to cover any possible delays and you will be leaving without a fine.